vapor/docs/docs/fluent/relations.md

 }
 ```

 Pivots are normal models that contain two `@Parent` relations.
 One for each of the models to be related.
-Additional properties can be stored on the pivot if desired.
+Additional properties can be stored on the pivot if desired, such as @Field or @Enum.

 Adding a [unique](schema.md#unique) constraint to the pivot model can help prevent redundant entries.
 See [schema](schema.md) for more information.